greicianegaleoti/greicianegaleoti/README.md

 Transitioning from international logistics to full-stack development, with a strong focus on real-world projects, agile practices, and continuous learning.

 🎓 B.Sc. in Computer Science (in progress)
-🎓 MBA in Software Engineering @ USP
+🎓 MBA in Software Engineering @USP/Esalq
-📌 Certified Scrum Master (Scrum.org)
+📌 Certified Scrum Master @Scrum.org

 ---